hackinghat/exchange-simulator-java/README.md

 I want to do some more work to verify the correctness of the simulator but I'd also like to try some other things that seem interesting:

-* **Tick sizes** Following MiFID2 most European exchanges have a tick size regime which changes the tick size based on the turnover over of the stock.
-The boundaries are arbitrary numbers so given a pre-canned order flow (but with un-rounded ticks!) how does the price evolve with different tick sizes.
+* **Tick sizes** Following MiFID2 European exchanges have a tick size regime which changes the tick size based on the price and the turnover over of the stock.
+The boundaries are arbitrary numbers so given a pre-canned order flow
+  (but with un-rounded ticks!) how does the price evolve with different tick sizes.
 * **Telemetry** I'd like this to be as high performance as possible (currently the simulator has some perceived performance issues).
 So some throughput telemetry.
 * **Bad agents** Currently all the participants on the exchange are noise traders.
 What if we inject a quote-stuffing, layering bad actor into the noise.
 What's the minimum of bad behaviour that creates a favourable outcome for the actor?
-  Could the agent detect and suppress the bad actor without any prior knowledge of who it is?
+Could the exchange detect and suppress the bad actor without any prior knowledge of who it is?

 ## History